 If you’re at home, use your washing machine to good effect.
 But before you throw the clothes in, soak the smoky clothes in a unique scent-removing solution that you can make yourself.

 To create the special solution, have a bucket filled with warm water.
-Later, add baking soda (one cup) and some vinegar (close to 250ml) to the water.
+Later, add a cup of baking soda and some vinegar (close to 250ml) to the water.
 Put the distressed clothes in the bucket till they are completely submerged.
 Let the clothes sit and soak in there for at least 30 minutes – if possible, let them stay in longer.

 After you are done with the soaking, wring the clothes and machine-wash them like you wash your regular clothes.
 The campfire stench may not go away right away.
 You may have to repeat this process two or more times before the smell is completely gone.
 Do it as many times you would need to.